dhruvlife/sq/README.md

 * [Kavan Desai](https://github.com/Kavannl)

 # ⭐️ `Star Us`
 - **If you find SolveQuery helpful and want to support us, please consider starring our repository as a token of appreciation.
 Thank you!**

+- **If you find SolveQuery helpful and want to support us, please consider starring our repository as a token of appreciation.
+Thank you!**